thearyanmittal/thearyanmittal.github.io/projects.md

 <ul>
 	<li>
 		<b>Atlanta Home Rental Price Prediction</b>: A data science project aimed at predicting the prices of home rentals in the Atlanta region.
 Data was scraped from the Georgia MLS site.
-To date, I have performed extensive cleaning and preprocessing measures on the dataset and examined the correlation between home rental price and various features and factors using a variety of visualizations.
-I am currently experimenting with and evaluating the performance of various machine learning regression models on the data.<br>
+I performed extensive cleaning and preprocessing measures on the dataset and visualized the correlation between home rental price and various features and factors.
+I evaluated the performance of multiple regression models on the dataset and built a model that accurately predicts home rental prices to within roughly $600.<br>
 		<a href="https://github.com/thearyanmittal/atl-home-rentals"><div class="color-button">code</div></a>
 	</li><br>
 	<li>